 Huddled in fear.
 Hiding in secret.

-Our lives turned upside down.
+Their lives turned upside down.

 The Passover meal we’d just shared was so different from the other ones we had shared together.
 The intensity and fullness of every moment was pregnant with meaning and vast, unmistakable love.